-- Roles: functional categories associated with the protein using the Roles functional classification - EC Number: EC number associated with the protein, if any - Reaction: if any, gives the reactions implying the database protein (reactions given by Rhea and MetaCyc) - Localization: cellular localization of the protein - BioProcess: functional categories associated with the protein using the BioProcess functional classification - Product Type: description of the product type of the protein - PubMed ID: PubMed references linked to the annotation of the protein - Class: indicates the class of the annotation (see here for more information). - Evidence: indicates if the annotation is automatic or manually validated - Status: indicates the status of the expert annotation. (see here for more information) - Mutation: indicates if there is or no a mutation on the gene - AMIGene Status: no/Wrong/New
+- Synonyms: alternative name for the gene (if any) - Product: product description of the protein - Roles: functional categories associated with the protein using the Roles functional classification - EC Number: EC number associated with the protein, if any

+- Reaction: if any, gives the reactions implying the database protein (reactions given by Rhea and MetaCyc) - Localization: cellular localization of the protein - BioProcess: functional categories associated with the protein using the BioProcess functional classification - Product Type: description of the product type of the protein - PubMed ID: PubMed references linked to the annotation of the protein - Class: indicates the class of the annotation (see here for more information). - Evidence: indicates if the annotation is automatic or manually validated - Status: indicates the status of the expert annotation. (see here for more information) - Mutation: indicates if there is or no a mutation on the gene - AMIGene Status: no/Wrong/New